alextanned/ECE1512_2024F_ProjectRepo_AlexTan/README.md

 ### Authors: Shiqi Tan, Zhiyuan Yaoyuan

-Here’s an improved version of your `README.md` file with a more formal and structured style:

-# Dataset Distillation with Attention Matching for Computational Efficiency in Deep Learning

 ## Overview

-This repository hosts the implementation of **DataDAM (Dataset Distillation with Attention Matching)**, a framework designed to enhance computational efficiency in deep learning by creating compact synthetic datasets.
+This repository hosts the code file for our ECE1512 24Fall Project A, an implementation of **DataDAM (Dataset Distillation with Attention Matching)**, a framework designed to enhance computational efficiency in deep learning by creating compact synthetic datasets.
 By employing Spatial Attention Matching (SAM) and Maximum Mean Discrepancy (MMD) regularization, DataDAM enables efficient model training on minimized datasets without significant accuracy loss.

 ## Motivation